Nieuwe-Warmte-Nu/architecture-documentation/Feature_time_series_db_cleanup/Feature_time_series_db_cleanup.md

 - deletion/cancellation of a job: the output ESDL id is removed from the table (and the related influx db table is removed)

-There is a daily influx cleanup job which checks if all influxdb databases are in the `influx_esdl` table, and then takes the following actions:
+There is a daily influx cleanup job which checks if all influxdb databases are in the `timeseries_esdl` table, and then takes the following actions:

 - if not present: register with `inactive_at` set to the current time
-- if present and `inactive_at` is not `NULL` and a specified duration (env var: a week) has passed since `inactive_at`: remove the influx database and the `influx_esdl` table entry
+- if present and `inactive_at` is not `NULL` and a specified duration (env var: a week) has passed since `inactive_at`: remove the influx database and the `timeseries_esdl` table entry
-- lastly any `influx_esdl` table entries for which no influxdb database is found should be removed
+- lastly any `timeseries_esdl` table entries for which no influxdb database is found should be removed

 ### Omotes-rest